 Cheshire & Merseyside AHP Bursary Scheme

 The Cheshire & Merseyside AHP Research Network regularly offers bursaries to facilitate small scale research studies conducted and led by AHPs.
-A mix of funding awards are made from £200 up to £800.
+Applications for 2019 are now open for up to £1,000 funding bursary.

 The applicant is expected to complete a small research project and provide a written report of results.